shawnrhoads/gu-psyc-347/docs/module-00-00_Syllabus.md

 - <u>Come to every class on time and ready to participate</u>.
 Participating in class activities will help you learn the material, so it is best that you attend every class, if possible.
 We'll discuss and apply the material.
 You'll get to ask questions about any material that you found confusing.
 Studies find that students who attend class regularly tend to get better grades.
 There will also be points given for class participation, so missing class will mean that you miss the opportunity to earn those points.

 - <u>Identify trouble spots and get help</u>.
 When you don't understand something, ask for help.
 If something is unclear to you, ask a question; most likely, there are other students who have the same question.
-If you don't understand something in the reading, come see me and ask me about it.
+If you don't understand something in the readings, come see me and ask me about it.
 It is not a good strategy to just wait and hope that enlightenment will come to you—often, it doesn't.
-This is another good reason to keep up with the reading and to learn actively—both of these will allow you to identify trouble spots early and fix them.
+This is another good reason to keep up with the readings and to learn actively—both of these will allow you to identify trouble spots early and fix them.
 It is also important to get help early and not to wait until the last minute.

 - <u>Learn by doing</u>.
 About one-third of this class involves hands-on exercises (e.g., writing and executing code in Python).
 These exercises were developed to supplement and augment your learning experience.
 If something discussed in class wasn't clear, it's possible that implementing something yourself will be helpful.

 - <u>Help each other</u>.
 This is a class about social behavior.
 I don't expect you to work alone, especially on the coding exercises.
-As you help one another, think about some of the psychological and computational processes as play (which we will learn about throughout the semester).
+As you help one another, think about some of the psychological and computational processes at play (which we will learn about throughout the semester).

 ## Creating an online space that fosters learning

 To create a classroom space where we can all effectively learn, each of us needs to commit to focusing on the learning activities and minimizing distractions.
-Anyone who isn't focused on the class activity is not only depriving themselves of the opportunity to learn, but is also distracting other students and creating a climate that hinders other students' learning.
+Anyone who isn't focused on the class activities is not only depriving themselves of the opportunity to learn, but is also distracting other students and creating a climate that hinders other students' learning.
 In other words, when you are doing something that is not related to the class activity, you are not learning and you are making it harder for other students to learn.
 So each of us needs to make an ongoing commitment to creating a distraction-free classroom where we can all focus on learning.
 That means:

 - <u>Mute your sound when you aren’t speaking</u>.
 Having random background noise is distracting, so when you aren’t speaking, stay muted.
 - <u>Pay attention to the class activities</u>.
 This will maximize your learning and foster a positive learning environment for others.
 I know that it is very easy to zone out or do other activities while participating in online classes, but it will hinder your learning and your enjoyment of our class activities.
 It also means that you won’t contribute as meaningfully to class discussions, so you will be depriving other students of their opportunity to learn from you.
 I will do my best to make our class sessions engaging.
 Please do your best to stay focused on class activities.
 If I can help in keeping you focused during class, let me know.